sebzie/jaavario/README.md

 Just Another Android VARIOmeter

 Currently only the pressure sensor is used.
-In th future I might find time to also use the accelerometer for climb/sink rate calculation.
+In the future I might find time to also use the accelerometer for climb/sink rate calculation.